bitburner-official/bitburner-src/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

 This is the main section that drives our script.
 It dictates the script's logic and carries out the hacking operations.
 The `while (true)` creates an infinite loop that will continuously run the hacking logic until the the script is killed.

+The await keyword is needed for `hack` / `grow` / `weaken` because these commands take time to execute, unlike the others.
+If you forget to await these commands, you will get an exception saying you tried to do multiple things at once, because your code will immediately finish the function call without waiting for the operation to be done.
+Also important is that await can only be used in functions marked async (which main() is).

 Running our Scripts
 -------------------